Overview

 Federal agencies issuing licenses or permits to non-federal applicants for proposed activities in the coastal zone may do so only for activities that will be conducted in a manner consistent with the approved Guam Coastal Management Program (GCMP).

 The Government of Guam has developed a list of federal license or permit activities which affect any coastal use or resource and which GCMP wishes to review for consistency with the management program.
 Under 15 CFR §930.53(d), no federal license or permit described on an approved list shall be issued by a Federal agency until the requirements of federal consistency have been satisfied.
-Please see Guam Listed Federal Financial Assistance to see which federal financial assistance are subject to this requirement.
-Unlisted federal license or permit activities are subject to federal consistency under GCMP provided such activity affects any coastal use or resource.

 The Guam Coastal Management Program provides public participation on submitted proposed projects through public notice.
 The GCMP issues a public notice, and provides a public comment period, and, if needed, a public meeting or hearing.
 Notification is sent to interested parties based on the development of general and project-specific mailing lists and here on the Bureau of Statistics and Plans’ website.